 - Baptism preparation will seek to develop a relationship between new families and the church.

 - We encourage baptism of children from outside the parish to take place at their local church if possible.

 Please note that for those seeking to be married who have been previously married the Minister of the parish is under a legal obligation to be satisfied that you can lawfully re-marry and therefore you will be asked to provide proof of dissolution of marriage.
-You will also be expected to attend a Marriage preparation course.

 If you would like further details on how to arrange a Baptism or a Wedding at St Paul’s please contact the church office: Ph.
 03 352 9571.
 We will be happy to send out our initial information letters or arrange for you to speak to the Vicar.